-The AWGN is a basic model of thermal noise that occurs naturally as the signal travels through the air.
-Its addition causes uncertainties in decision-making of digital signal demodulation.
+The additive white gaussian noise (AWGN) is a basic model for simulating the effects of diverse random processes, such as thermal noise which occurs naturally as the signal travels through the air.
+The AWGN causes uncertainties in decision-making in the digital signal demodulation.
 It is considered white because it equally affects the signal in its band (flat power spectral density).
-It is Gaussian, because its samples have a Gaussian distribution.
-Figure 2 compares the constellations of a random 1000-bit stream sent by 8-QPSK and 4-QAM modulated signals, showing the results with the presence of AWGN (Fig.2 (b) and (d) The simulations were performed using Python language.
+It is gaussian, because its samples have a Gaussian distribution.
+Figure 2(a) mimics the AWGN effect on a sinusoidal signal.
+In Figure 2(b, c, d, e) it is possible to compare the constellations of a random 1000-bit stream sent in 8-QPSK and 4-QAM modulated signals, showing the results with the presence of AWGN.
+The simulations were performed using Python.

 Figure 2.
-Constellations under AWGN
+Constellations under AWGN effect.

-When analysing figures 2(b) and 2(d), it can be seen that the uncertainty in the bit detection decision is increased as noise is added to the transmitted signal.
+International Journal of Wireless & Mobile Networks (IJWMN), Vol.14, No.6, December 2022 When analysing figures 2(b) and 2(d), the uncertainty in the bit detection decision is increased as noise is added to the transmitted signal.
 High power of additive white Gaussian noise compromise data exchange, leading to low throughput efficiency.
 This situation can be minimized by increasing the transmission power or by using lower-order modulations, which have a greater spacing between the elements of their constellation, facilitating the correct bits demodulation.

 2.2.
-Fading Channel
+Fading effect

-The receiver obtains and demodulates multiple copies of the signal sent by the transmitter.
-This process occurs by reason of the complexity of the propagation environment, which is time-varying and with the presence of several reflective and diffracting objects.
+Fading is the variation on the signal attenuation according to many factors, such as time, frequency and geographical position.
+The receiver demodulates multiple copies of the signal sent by the transmitter.
+The process occurs by reason of the complexity of the propagation environment, which is time-varying and with the presence of several reflective and diffracting objects.
 Such copies can be received with relative time delays and with different spatial orientations (arrival angles at the receiver) and amplitudes.
-As a consequence, there will be random modulations in frequency, due to the Doppler Effect of each signal variant, time dispersion caused by the multipath propagation components and rapid variations (fluctuations) of the intensity of the final received signal, as this is the result of constructive and destructive combinations of copies [9], as illustrated in Fig. 3.
+Therefore, there will be random modulations in frequency, due to the Doppler Effect of each signal variant, time dispersion caused by the multipath propagation components and rapid variations (fluctuations) of the intensity of the final received signal, as this is the result of constructive and destructive combinations of copies [9], as illustrated in Figure 3.

 Figure 3.
-Fading effect
+Fading effect on the signal power.

 In the literature, statistical approaches are found that aim to model the fading effect on the channel according to propagation scenario.
 For mobile communications, the most adopted model is the Rayleigh model, applied to estimate propagation from multipath, when there is no direct line of sight (LOS) between transmitter and receiver.
-In this case, the response of the channel g on the multipath effect considering L paths is given according to Equation 1.
+In this case, the response of the channel g on the multipath effect considering L paths is given according to equation 1.

-$$g = \sum{i=1}^{L} \sqrt{\alpha_i} \, e^{\frac{-j2\pi(d_i - d)}{\lambda}} \tag{1}$$
+$$g = \sum{i=1}^{L} \sqrt{\alpha_i} e^{\frac{-j2\pi(d_i - d)}{\lambda}}$$ (1)

 Where $\alpha$ is the channel gain of path i and the exponential term refers to the phase shift of each path.
 When L is large, a statistical model must be implemented, because of the random channel gains and phase shifts.
-As the variables of Equation 1 are independent and identically distributed, a Gaussian distribution is a good approximation, according to the Central Limit Theorem, as shown in Equation 2.
+As the variables of Equation 1 are independent and identically distributed, a Gaussian distribution is a good approximation, according to the Central Limit Theorem, as shown in equation 2.